RBigData/mpi_balance/README.md

 combines [pbdMPI](https://github.com/RBigData/pbdMPI) (from pbdr.org)
 with `mclapply()` (from the parallel package).

-Modify the all-caps parameters in the `hello_balance.pbs` script to match your local requirements.
-The script expects both files to be in a directory named `mpi_balance`.
+Modify the `-A`, `-q`, and `-W` parameters in the `hello_balance.pbs` script to match your local requirements.
+The script expects both files to be in a directory named `~/mpi_balance`.
 Typically, this is submitted at the shell prompt on a cluster login node by

 ```{sh}
 $ qsub hello_balance.pbs